 Podiceps auratus cornutus

 Status: Fairly common regular spring and fall migrant statewide.
-Rare casual winter visitor central.
+Rare casual winter visitor central and east.

 Documentation: Specimen: UNK Olson #3, 16 Apr 1910 Alda, Hall Co (Bray et al 1986).